harshithareddy1810/SmartDocQ/README.md

 #### **Frontend (`smartdoc-frontend/.env`)**
 * `VITE_API_URL`: The full URL where the backend server is running (e.g., `http://localhost:5001` for development).
-* `VITE_GOOGLE_CLIENT_ID`: Your Google OAuth Client ID, used by the frontend to display the Google Sign-In button.# SmartDocQ
+* `VITE_GOOGLE_CLIENT_ID`: Your Google OAuth Client ID, used by the frontend to display the Google Sign-In button.